Skip to Main Content

 Instant funding

 Webull offers instant funding on deposits up to $1,000, something that rival Robinhood also offers.
-It’s a cool feature that gets you in the game immediately, though the funds might not actually clear until four or five days later.
+It’s a cool feature that gets you in the game immediately, though the funds might not actually clear until a few days later.
 For longer-term investors, instant funding won’t make a difference, but many traders want the funds to be there now and it’s a “nice to have” anyhow.

 Fractional shares

-Webull joined the ranks of brokers offering fractional shares in July 2021.
-It had been a notable and surprising shortcoming for the tech-focused broker, so the addition is an improvement.
+Webull offers fractional shares on both purchases and dividend reinvestments for stocks and ETFs.
 For a minimum of $5, investors can purchase fractional shares in stocks and ETFs, but be sure to check that the companies you’re interested in are available because Webull says the list of available investments is subject to change.
-One thing still lacking in the offering is that fractional shares are only available for new purchases and not reinvested dividends.

 Cons: Where Webull could improve